trs/astype/README.md

 ### Global

 This will set the behavior anytime a conversion is used.
+This allows simplier syntax when using the same rules.

 ```js
 as.setGlobal({